ScottVandervort/Calabasas/readme.txt

 	So, the face center will require a bounding box (which is updated continuously) and the index of the Kinect point corresponding to the top of the head.
 	I chose the top of the head as it shouldn't change when the subjects jaw moves.
 The cen

+	It looks like Kinect WILL attempt to regain face tracking if lost.
+Best way to recalibrate is to move away from camera about 5 feet and then slowly re-approach it.

+	Lastly, my DirectX skills are crap.
+Rendering is taking way way way too long.
+Need to optimize.

 =======================================